jmunetong/nlp-ml-health/README.md

 for data-tokenizing and model running.
 Feel free to modify any of these values in the dictionary to customize model output.
 Each experiment outputs a directory with a unique name and id value stored in `/results` directory.
 Here, you will find a summary of the experiment performance, architecture of the model, weights as an `.hd5` file, and a `.json` file containing the parameters used for the experiment.
+At the end of an experiment, accuracy and loss will be printed.

 ## Installation

 Download repository and use `requirements.txt` file for venv package installation

 ## Objects